-Karen Silberman, Vice President of the Board of Directors
+Timothy P. Lynch, Vice Chair of the Board of Directors

 Bryan Sivak, Treasurer

-Bryan Sivak was appointed by former D.C.
+Prior to his time with Governor O’Malley, Bryan was appointed by former D.C.
 Mayor Adrian M. Fenty in October 2009 to the Cabinet post of Chief Technology Officer (CTO) for the District of Columbia.
-As CTO, Mr. Sivak leads the Office of the Chief Technology Officer (OCTO), an organization of more than 500 employeesthat provides technology services and leadership for 86 agencies, 38,000 employees, residents, businesses, and millions of visitors.
+As CTO, Bryan lead the Office of the Chief Technology Officer (OCTO), an organization of more than 500 employees which provides technology services and leadership for 86 agencies, 38,000 employees, residents, businesses, and millions of visitors.

-Prior to his work with InQira, Mr. Sivak founded Electric Knowledge LLC, which provided the world’s first Natural Language Search engine available on the web.
+Prior to his work with InQira, Bryan founded Electric Knowledge LLC, which provided the world’s first Natural Language Search engine available on the web.
 The company’s customers included Bank of America and Fidelity Investments among others.
-Electric Knowledge eventually merged with Answerfriend, which was the basis for the formation of InQuira.

 Sheila D. Walcoff, Secretary